Frequently Asked Questions

 + How is "dry needling" different than acupuncture?

 As a licensed acupuncturist, I completed over 1200 in-person clinic hours and 3 years of coursework.
-I have specific training needling not just musculoskeletal disorders, but all cautions and contraindications around needling areas of the body and even overtreating patients (there is such a thing as too many needles at one time).
+I have specific training needling not just musculoskeletal disorders and trigger points, but all related cautions and contraindications around needling areas of the body and even overtreating patients (there is such a thing as too many needles at one time).

 There are broader issues at play here around who should be allowed to give acupuncture to patients and the law varies state to state.